-I’d love to share some thoughts, confessions, and questions I wrote while on retreat a few weeks ago about what it’s like to be a pastor in a female body.
+I’d love to share some thoughts, confessions, and questions I wrote while on a retreat about what it’s like to be a pastor in a female body.

 Before We Lose Our Mascara